nickspiker/vsf/README.md

 ## Future Capabilities

-We're actively developing VSF to handle more complex data structures.
+We're actively developing VSF to handle more complex data structures!
 In future releases, you'll be able to:

-- Save and load images with all necessary metadata
+- Save and load images with all the spectral goodness
-- Handle advanced data types and structures
+- Handle delicious data types and structures
-- Implement more sophisticated constructors and destructors
+- Implement more better constructors and destructors

 Stay tuned for updates!

 ## License

 VSF is released under a custom open-source license.
-You're free to use, modify, and distribute VSF for any purpose, including commercial use.
+You're free to use, modify, and distribute VSF for ANY purpose, including commercial use.
 However, selling VSF itself or directly derived formats is not permitted.
 For full terms, see the LICENSE file in the repository.

 ## Contributing